 David Whyte – “Anger”

-It’s a fool’s errand to try and convince anyone of anything; if they’re too easily won over, the victory is shallow, and even worrisome; if they’re obstinate, fearful or indifferent, the challenge is to be careful, clear, patient, sensitive and mindful.
+It’s a fool’s errand to try to convince anyone of anything; if they’re too easily won over, the victory is shallow, and even worrisome; if they’re obstinate, fearful, or indifferent, the challenge is to be careful, clear, patient, sensitive and mindful.
 Preaching is inherently useless and self-serving, and fraught with emotional or philosophical shortcuts and lazy, simplifying suppositions.
 If you intend on making a legitimate point, know your shit, or what are we doing here, exactly?
 Be ready to defend your position.
 Be ready to fail.

 We tend to come to our own conclusions for our own reasons, by our own efforts, in our own time.
 Some of them are attained by slow-burn, gradual learning processes, possibly drawn out over an entire lifetime.
 Others are learned through the inevitable “hard way” of things.
 In my own efforts to learn and discern the truths of things, inherent within those motives and motions is the necessity to proliferate that sapience and distilled information toward those who may not be able to see it.
 In saying this, it sounds rather arrogant and vain, perhaps merely a projection of a need to satisfy something deeper, cloaked behind hurts and scars earned in my early years.
-I can’t say for sure, because the ever-present journey toward self-knowing, discovery and recovery has its own fruits and failings.
+I can’t say for sure, because the ever-present journey toward self-knowing, discovery, and recovery has its own fruits and failings.
 I may, in fact, be just as ignorant as those whom I wish to enlighten.
 Nevertheless, my objectives remain bound to a personal code of integrity, and the impulse to uplift has never faded.
 I want to believe it is trustworthy and logical to rely upon that.

 Anger is an acid that can do more harm to the vessel in which it is stored than to anything on which it is poured.